denten-books/plain-text/1-chapter.md

 perforated strip or tape" [@cuttriss_telegraphy_1893].
 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
-In this system, the human operator acted as a mute interface between text and machine.
+In the operation of early telegraphy, the human operator acted as a mute interface between text and telegraph.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and decoders.

 The perforated tape decoupled the human from the machine.
-In US1187035 (1916) on "Telegraphy" Albert and Ralph Bumstead explain, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
-Instead, the message was transcribed into perforation via mechanical means and then fed into the device.
+In US1187035 (1916) on "Telegraphy", Albert and Ralph Bumstead explain: "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
+Instead, the message was transcribed into perforation via mechanical means and then fed into the mechanism.
 The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, with perforated tape acting as a mediator between the two "worlds" of mechanics and electricity.
-A number of devices emerged at the time with the aim of transforming the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
-As one device converts human input into mechanical states, and into signal, another device converts the signal into mechanical states and into human-legible messages.
+A number of contraptions emerged at the time with the aim of transforming the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
+As one machine converted human input into mechanical states, and into signal, another machine converted signals into mechanical states and thereon into human-legible messages.

 What began as a trickle at the end of the nineteenth century ended in a flood at the beginning of the twentieth.
-A multitude of devices capitalized on the control capabilities of removable storage media.
+A multitude of inventions capitalized on the control capabilities of removable storage media.
 These included machines for tape-controlled telegraphic transmission [@wheatstone_improvement_1874;
 @murray_tape-controlled_1905; @bumstead_telegraphy_1916], tape-controlled